The senior phase of learning incorporates Years 10, 11 and 12.

 There are many pathways that students in their senior years can take.
 It is important in the first instance for students to have a general idea of what they wish to do on leaving school as this will determine a student’s choice of academic program.
-All students undergo a career investigation and planning process in the second semester of Year 10, helping them to make critical decisions about the best pathway for their senior phase of learning.
-In Year 11, they all complete a week of Work Experience, and some students opt to do additional work experience during Year 11 and 12 to further explore their career options.
+Students at Cathedral will study English and Mathematics and will choose four other electives.

-Students who are planning to go to university after graduating generally study six Authority subjects or five Authority subjects and one other.
-Authority subjects are OP (Overall Position) subjects and are needed for tertiary entrance.
-One of these subjects must be English (English or English for ESL Learners) and Mathematics (Mathematics B or Mathematics A).
+Students who are planning to go to university after graduating will generally study six general subjects or five general subjects and one applied subject.
+Usually general subjects are used for tertiary entrance however a combination of general and one applied or general and one VET course could also be used (one of these subjects must be English (English or English as an Additional Language)).

 School Based Traineeships, School Based Apprenticeships and Work Placement

 Students who wish to combine school studies, on the job training and some vocational studies can elect to do a school based traineeship or school based apprenticeship.
 This generally involves doing one day of work per week, some TAFE studies and four school subjects.
 Traineeships and apprenticeships are generally for the two years of senior schooling.
 Traineeships finish when a student leaves school but apprenticeships continue after graduation.
 The school will assist families with the paper work required to set up a traineeship or apprenticeship but some family assistance may be required to find a suitable employer.

 Some students do not wish to undertake a formal traineeship or apprenticeship, but still work.
 The school is able to assist students in getting work placement one day a week.
 This enables students to learn valuable skills (while still at school) which they can demonstrate to an employer on graduation.
 These students usually take four or five school subjects.